GATS Full Form-General Agreement on Trade in Services

 Introduction

-The General Agreement on Trade in Services (GATS) is a multilateral trade agreement under the World Trade Organization (WTO) that governs the international trade of services.
-Established during the Uruguay Round of negotiations in 1995, GATS aims to promote trade liberalization in the service sector while ensuring fair competition among nations.
+The General Agreement on Trade in Services (GATS), a multilateral trade agreement under the World Trade Organization (WTO), governs the international trade of services.
+Established in 1995 during the Uruguay Round, GATS promotes trade liberalization in the service sector while ensuring fair competition.
+Covering industries like banking, telecommunications, healthcare, education, and tourism, it facilitates economic growth and cross-border investments through transparent trade rules.

 Objectives of GATS

-Encouraging foreign direct investment (FDI) by providing a stable and predictable trade environment.
+- Encouraging foreign direct investment (FDI) with a stable trade environment.

 Structure and Key Provisions of GATS